SumoLogic/sumologic-kubernetes-collection/deploy/docs/Additional_Fluentd_Plugins.md

 ## Configuration

-__Note__: If your plugin require additional system libraries, it cannot be installed this way.
+__Note__: If your plugin requires additional system libraries, it cannot be installed this way.

 ```yaml
 # ...